Engaging students in conjecturing through homework in Real Analysis and Differential Equations: A task design to foster conjecturing

-For the solution the students firstly needed to find out that (i)$\Rightarrow$(ii)$\Rightarrow$(iii)$\Rightarrow$(iv) and (iii)$\Rightarrow$(v) had been shown already in the lecture or are trivial.
+For the solution the students firstly needed to observe that (i)$\Rightarrow$(ii)$\Rightarrow$(iii)$\Rightarrow$(iv) and (iii)$\Rightarrow$(v) had been shown already in the lecture or follow directly from the definition.
 Secondly, they had to provide counterexamples in order to show that none of these implications is an equivalence.
 Then the students had to prove that (ii) and (vi) are equivalent and finally they had to show that neither (iv)$\Rightarrow$(v) nor (v)$\Rightarrow$(iv) is true, again by giving suitable counterexamples.
-The following diagram
+Figure 2 contains the full picture of all valid and non valid implications.